 Here are four simple hacks to avoid EVER having to pay an ERP fine.

-Simply register your vehicle number and NRIC/FIN number, and add the details of your preferred credit or debit card.
+Add the details of your preferred credit or debit card.

 Even if you forget to insert a card into the IU or have insufficient value, the ERP charge will simply be deducted from your EZ-Pay account!

 2) Nets Contactless Cashcard